-Invoke: This drone contains a number of welding and manipulative tools.
-Give the drone a +1 to any conflict test when acting to perform a task.
-In unusual situations-such as using spinning omni-knives to confront aggressors-the drone can be used to attack as a Weapon: 3 but receives a -1 penalty to do so.
-This does not allow the drone to bypass the skill cap rule (page 22) when assisting in tests.

-Compel: These blood-red drones appear very imposing and place an aspect, CYGNUS, in the scene that can potentially hinder the players.
+- Invoke: This drone contains a number of welding and manipulative tools.
+Give the drone a +1 to any conflict test requiring tools to perform a task.
+In unusual situations-such as using spinning omni-knives to confront aggressors-the drone can be used to attack as a Weapon: 3 but receives a -1 penalty to attack to do so. - Compel: These blood-red drones appear very imposing and place an aspect, CYGNUS, in the scene that can potentially hinder the players by turning against them.